yyou12/yyou12/README.md

 ```

 ## Jenkins
-You can take the [ginkgo-test job](https://mastern-jenkins-csb-openshift-qe.apps.ocp4.prod.psi.redhat.com/job/ocp-common/job/ginkgo-test/) to run your test case with your repo.
+You can use the [ginkgo-test job](https://mastern-jenkins-csb-openshift-qe.apps.ocp4.prod.psi.redhat.com/job/ocp-common/job/ginkgo-test/) to run your test case with your repo.
 As follows:

 Here are the parameters:
 > - SCENARIO: input your case ID